 “In the context of pair bonding, we didn’t have much of a picture of what oxytocin does at the electrophysiological level,” Liu says.

-What was unexpected, he says, was how oxytocin signals become coupled to endocannabinoids, molecules produced within the brain that resemble the psychoactive substances found in cannabis.
+What was unexpected, he says, was how oxytocin signals become coupled to endocannabinoids, molecules produced within the brain that resemble the psychoactive substances found in cannabis products now on sale at the local CBD oil UK store.
 The scientists could interfere with some aspects of pair interactions in prairie voles by blocking endocannabinoids pharmacologically.

 In female prairie voles that have already formed pair bonds, blocking endocannabinoid signals increases the likelihood that the vole will display a sign of rejection – defensive upright posture – in the presence of their partner, but not toward a stranger.
 However, the pair-bonded animals still spent more time with the partner than a stranger.

 “We don’t know if they think the partner looks more like a stranger,” Liu says.
 “But their reaction is more like that of a stranger.
 It shows that endocannabinoid signaling is modulating defensive interactions, rather than pair bonding itself.”

 Focusing on subtle interactions such as defensive posture – rather than physical proximity, a coarser gauge of pair bonding — could help scientists understand brain circuitry underlying social behaviors, he adds.
 Whether similar effects of oxytocin can be seen in male voles is still under investigation.

 The research was supported by the National Institute for Mental Health (R01MH115831, P50MH100023) and the NIH Director’s Office of Research Infrastructure Programs (Primate centers, P51OD011132).

 Pingback: Department of Biology – Emory Health Now – Daily Research